Popmotion/popmotion/packages/popmotion-pose/README.md

 #### Add children

-Every poser has an `addChild` method, which adds another poser as a child.
+Every poser has an `addChild` method, which spawns another poser as a child.

 Whenever `set` is called on the parent poser, it's also set on all children posers.

+`addChild` also returns the child poser, and `set` can still be called on each individually.

 ```javascript
 const sidebar = document.querySelector('.sidebar');